ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Expectations/en.md

 *See also: [Beatmap Nominator Rules](/wiki/People/The_Team/Beatmap_Nominators/Rules)*

-As central figures in their respective communities and osu! as a whole, [Beatmap Nominators](/wiki/People/Beatmap_Nominators) are held to a higher standard than other users.
-The expectations listed here are the result of discussion within the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team).
+As central figures in their respective communities and osu! as a whole, [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) are held to a higher standard than other users.
+The expectations listed here are the result of discussion within the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team).
 While it's unreasonable to perfectly align with these expectations, going far out of line can lead to warnings and/or removal from the Beatmap Nominators.
 All situations are judged on a case by case basis depending on frequency, severity, judgement, and impact.

-As a reminder, Beatmap Nominators are expected to do their best to adhere to the [Code of Conduct for Modding & Mapping](wiki/Rules/Code_of_Conduct_for_Modding_and_Mapping) at all times.
+As a reminder, Beatmap Nominators are expected to do their best to adhere to the [code of conduct for modding and mapping](/wiki/Rules/Code_of_Conduct_for_Modding_and_Mapping) at all times.
 They should also always act within the best interest of maintaining the ranked section's quality.

 - **The Golden Rule.** Do not fuck up.
 Beatmap Nominators are expected to not act rashly and approach situations with caution.
 They should act with sound judgement in all circumstances.
 - **Do not exploit or abuse existing systems.** Following the Ranking Criteria and not trying to circumvent it is a given, cases of disagreement should be resolved through a Ranking Criteria proposal.
 Beatmap Nominators should also not repeatedly exploit bugs or reward systems such as score, PP or kudosu.